sarikamanchala/assignment2-Manchala/README.md

 ---

 # Code Fencing
->a spanning tree of that graph is a subgraph that is a tree and connects all the vertices together.
+>A spanning tree of that graph is a subgraph that is a tree and connects all the vertices together.
 A single graph can have many different spanning trees.
 A minimum spanning tree (MST) or minimum weight spanning tree for a weighted, connected, undirected graph is a spanning tree with a weight less than or equal to the weight of every other spanning tree.
 The weight of a spanning tree is the sum of weights given to each edge of the spanning tree.

 Link to Minimum spanning tree - Kruskal's algorithm : <https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/>
 ```